vmware-tanzu/cloud-native-security-inspector/USER-GUIDE.md

   When violation is detected on workloads, Cloud-Native-Security-Inspector will create a network policy with "deny-all" rules for the namespace if not exist.
 The violation pods will be labeled `goharbor.io/controller: "TSI"` and `goharbor.io/inspection: "risk'` to match the pod selector on network policy and the pods will be quarantined.

-  When the voidlation pods turns good, the labels will be removed from the pods.
+  When the violation pods turns good, the labels will be removed from the pods.
 And the quarantine will be revoked.

 - TBD